-1. The fishery for Patagonian toothfish (Dissostichus eleginoides) in Subarea 48.3 began in the 1980s and expanded rapidly during the early 1990s, when considerable illegal, unreported and unregulated (IUU) catches were also taken (Table 1).
-The initial fishery also caused high rates of incidental mortality (this is a term used by CCAMLR to describe bird mortality resulting from interactions with fishing gear), with relatively large numbers of albatross and petrels attracted to the baited hooks and being caught and drowned.
+- 1. The fishery for Patagonian toothfish (Dissostichus eleginoides) in Subarea 48.3 began in the 1980s and expanded rapidly during the early 1990s, when considerable illegal, unreported and unregulated (IUU) catches were also taken (Table 1).
+The initial fishery also caused high rates of incidental bird mortality, with relatively large numbers of albatrosses and petrels attracted to the baited hooks and being caught and drowned.
 In response to these issues, CCAMLR introduced strict regulations designed to reduce bird by-catch.
-These regulations, including seasonal closures, streamer lines, line-weighting regimes and night-setting requirements, greatly reduced bird by-catch in this fishery.

-2. The current toothfish fishery uses demersal longlines in which lines of baited hooks are deployed close to the sea floor at depths down to 2 000 m.
+These regulations, including seasonal closures, streamer lines, line-weighting regimes and night-setting requirements, greatly reduced bird by-catch in this fishery. - 2.
+The current toothfish fishery uses demersal longlines in which lines of baited hooks are deployed close to the sea floor at depths down to 2 250 m.
 Surface buoys indicate the presence of lines, and vessels typically recover lines after a soak time of 24-48 hours.
 Bait is usually squid, mackerel or sardines which are all sustainably sourced.
 The Marine Stewardship Council conditionally certified the fishery in 2004.
-It was recertified without conditions in 2009 and again in 2014.

-3. In 2004, CCAMLR agreed to subdivide Subarea 48.3 into three Management Areas (A, B and C) (Figure 1) defined in Conservation Measure (CM) 41-02, Annex 41-02/A.

-4. In 1998, the fishery was restricted to the winter months (1 May to 31 August) to minimise interactions with foraging birds during their breeding season.
-Since 2010, CCAMLR has applied a gradual extension to the season.
-These extensions were accompanied with a number of additional measures to prevent significant bird by-catch, as set out in CM 41-02.
+It was recertified without conditions in 2009 and again in 2014. - 3.
+In 2004, CCAMLR agreed to subdivide Subarea 48.3 into three Management Areas (A, B and C) (Figure 1) defined in Conservation Measure (CM) 41-02, Annex 41-02/A. - 4.
+In 1998, the fishery was restricted to the winter months (1 May to 31 August) to minimise interactions with foraging birds during their breeding season.
+Since 2010, CCAMLR has applied a gradual extension to the season culminating in a season opening date for the 2015/16 and 2016/17 seasons on 16 April.
+These extensions were accompanied with a number of additional measures to prevent significant bird by-catch, as set out in CM 41-02. - 5.
+In 2017, the fishery was open from 16 April to 14 September and the catch limit for D. eleginoides of 2 750 tonnes, which was allocated to Management Areas B and C with catch limits of 825 and 1 925 tonnes respectively, was defined in CM 41-02 (see Figure 1).

-5. In 2015, the fishery opened on 16 April (first catches reported for 17 April) and closed on 31 August (last catch reported for 31 August).
-The total reported catch of D. eleginoides for 2015 in Subarea 48.3 was 2 195 tonnes.
-Catches in Management Areas B and C were 615 and 1 578 tonnes respectively.
-In addition, a bottom trawl survey conducted in Subarea 48.3 in 2015 caught <1 tonne of D. eleginoides.